Image 1 of 3

 Prefers bright light to full sun

-Water sparingly; allow soil to dry between waterings
+Water sparingly; allow soil to dry completely between waterings

-Ideal for pots and indoor growing
+Ideal for small pots, terrariums, and indoor displays

 Frost Tolerance and Cold Hardiness: